Valaa-Technologies/valaa-vault/README.md

 domain for all of ValOS content.

-In order to efficiently present these applications to the gateway loads only small parts of the whole valospace (called `partitions`) inside the user's browser.
+In order to efficiently present these applications to the gateway loads only small parts of the whole valospace (called `chronicles`) inside the user's browser.
 It accomplishes this using `event streams`.

 ### Event stream circle of life

-Inspire client connects to selected partitions inside remote `authorities` to receive application and content event streams.
+Inspire client connects to selected chronicles inside remote `authorities` to receive application and content event streams.
 It then locally interprets these events as ValOS resources which contain the structure, code, UI components and data all together making up the